stephan-nylinder/module-organising-data-dm-practices/_episodes/005-file-formats.md

 **Example**: We talked about how Excel stores **dates** as numbers in the previous episode.
 The numbers used to represent dates varies across versions of the software.
 In a scenario where you’re combining data stored in Excel Spreadsheets from multiple sources this could introduce a source of errors.

 ### Long-term data preservation: file formats for the future
-tandard, open and widespread formats are advisable for long-term storage as they typically undergo fewer changes.
+Standard, open and widespread formats are advisable for long-term storage as they typically undergo fewer changes.
 Contrary to proprietary formats (see above) specification of open formats is publicly available.
 Some of them are standardised and maintained by a standards organisation and we may assume that their readability in the future is ensured.
 Examples of open formats are PDF/A, CSV, TIFF, ASCII, Open Document Format (ODF), XML, Office Open XML, JPEG 2000, PNG, SVG, HTML, XHTML, RSS, CSS, etc.

 **Tab-delimited** or **CSV** (more common) files are plain text files where the columns are separated by commas, hence 'comma separated variables' or CSV.
 The advantage of a CSV over an Excel/SPSS/etc. file is that we can open and read a CSV file using just about any software, including a simple **text editor**.
-Data in a CSV can also be **easily imported** into other formats and environments, such as SQLite and R. Most spreadsheet programs can save to delimited text formats like CSV.
+Data in a CSV format can also be **easily imported** into other formats and environments, such as SQLite and R. Most spreadsheet programs can save to delimited text formats like CSV.

 ### Data conversion and possible data loss
 It is advisable to store your data for use in the future, which means converting them from a current data format to a long-term preservation format.
 Most software applications offer export or exchange formats that allow a text-formatted file to be created for importing into another program.
 A typical example is Microsoft Excel, which through the 'Save As' command, can save spreadsheet data in comma delimited format (*.csv or comma separated values).
 The structure of the rows and columns is preserved through commas and line returns.
 However, multiple worksheets must be saved as separate *.csv files and any text formatting or macros in the native format will be lost on conversion.